Keeping Employment Agreements Up to Dateachkarlaw-admin

 No matter what you plan to include in an employment agreement, it should be update semi-regularly to ensure that clauses are up to date and represent current employment laws.
 But what exactly should be review, and when?

-What Should Be Review and When?
+What Should Be Reviewed and When?

 It is a good idea to review employment agreements as soon as there is a relevant change in employment laws.
 It is a good idea to consult an employment lawyer when drafting an agreement and to keep in touch in case things change.